jmagar/transdock/docs/API.md

 - `zfs_send` - Uses ZFS send/receive for efficient block-level transfer
 - `rsync` - Uses rsync for file-level transfer (fallback when target lacks ZFS)
+- `auto` - Automatically chooses the best method based on host capabilities

+## Multi-Host Transfer Support

+TransDock supports all combinations of source and destination hosts:
+- **Local to Remote**: Migrate from local host to remote host
+- **Remote to Local**: Migrate from remote host to local host
+- **Remote to Remote**: Migrate between two remote hosts
+- **Local to Local**: Migrate within the same host (path changes)

+Both ZFS and rsync transfer methods work across all host combinations.

 ## Error Handling